steadfasterX/arch_uau/README.md

 Unattended upgrades are completely against the Arch philosophy!

 So **NEVER ever** enable the _AUTOUPGRADE_ of uAu!!! ;) - just kidding.
-I use the auto-upgrade since 2017 without any issues on 2 desktop PCs.
+I use the auto-upgrade since 2017 without any issues on 4 desktops and 2 servers.

 ##  The usual Arch upgrade flow